Fletcher House Bed & Breakfast Accommodation in Kirkby Stephen

 Kirkby Stephen is almost half way through Wainwrights famous Coast to Coast walk.
 C2C Packhorse provides a minibus to St. Bees each day leaving at 8.30 am, a minibus returns from Robin Hoods Bay at 4.00 pm each day arriving in Kirkby Stephen at 6.15 pm.
 A secure car parking facility operates from Pennine View camp site Kirkby Stephen where the minibus picks up each day.
 Contact C2C Packhorse for further details. www.c2cpackhorse.co.uk Sherpa Van can also pick up in Kirkby Stephen www.sherpavan.com We are happy to serve an early breakfast so you can catch the minibus.

-Having a rest day? we have a one double bedroomed self catering cottage stay 2 nights for £140.00 or having trouble finding accommodation in Keld stay 2 nights and use taxis for transfer.
+Having a rest day? we have a one double bedroomed self catering cottage stay 2 nights for £140.00 or having trouble finding accommodation in Orton or Keld stay 2 nights and use taxis for transfer and save money on moving bags.

 Trains stop here in Kirkby Stephen from Leeds and Carlisle which is ideal if you dont have transport and wish to start the second half of the walk or to catch the mini bus to St. Bees in the morning to get to the start.